We are deeply sorry for your loss - the staff at D. Lawrence Ginnane Funeral Home

 Cherished wife of 62 years to the late Clyde L. Spriegel; loving mother of Jeffrey (Kim), Andrew (Beth), Charlotte (Jack) Huebschmann and Craig (Jane) Spriegel; survived by 10 grandchildren and 4 great grandchildren; sister of the late Bruce (Linda) Bommer and Late Raymond (Priscilla) Bommer; also survived by nieces and nephews.

-A private family service is planned now, with a family and friend Celebration of Life at Kenmore United Methodist Church 32 Landers Rd, Kenmore, Friday, June 17, 2022.
+Family and friends are invited to a Celebration of Life at Kenmore United Methodist Church 32 Landers Rd, Kenmore, Friday, June 17, at 11:00 AM.
+Please meet at church.

 She was born and raised in the Kenmore and Town of Tonawanda area.
 She was the daughter of Charlotte and Raymond Bommer.
 She received her Bachelor and Master Degree from Buffalo State College.